scuddi/taschenrechner/README.md

 > [!IMPORTANT]
 > This repository is currently under construction, so that anyone interested can test the calculator out.
 Therefore I am going to change the structure of the repo.
 >
-> The goal is to dockerise very version of the calculator so it will run on your machine too 👍
+> The goal is to dockerise every version of the calculator so it will run on your machine too 👍

 ## Description of the repo